Looking for amazing locations for glamping in Southern California? Come on in, we have you covered.

 Glamping California Style at Joshua Tree

 We love Lisa’s adobe brick huts at Bonita Domes.
 While this may not be for everyone, it’s a great adventure in getting off the grid and experiencing life like it would have been way back when.
-These are conveniently located near Joshua Tree National Park so that you don’t waste any time driving to and from the park if that is your destination.
+These are conveniently located near Joshua Tree National Park so that you don’t waste any time driving to and from the jumbo rocks in the park if that is your destination.

 Want something a little more luxurious?
 Check out this totally off the grid Joshua Tree retreat near Pioneertown.
 Guests say they hear the coyotes howling amid the Joshua Tree forest.
 Cultus Camp as it’s called offers total privacy with only the 1 tent.
 It is glamping at it’s finest with is a modern bathhouse and a kitchen stocked with a variety of teas and coffee.
 In addition, there are two private bathrooms and an outdoor shower with a view.
 What more can you ask for?